5 min read

 - Federal Realty Investment Trust has 11 J Crew contracts which they expect to restructure through bankruptcy proceedings

-- “There are tenants who drop out every time that there is a severe economic traction.
+- “There are tenants who drop out every time that there is severe economic traction.
 This may be the poster child to that.
 Because not only is there an economic contraction, but there’s a total shutdown.
 So I mean, we are expecting failures on the part of some of our customers, and that’s part of the business.
 So I can’t quantify it.
 We have a watch list, as you would imagine.
 And so — but that will all come out in the wash over the next months and year.”
 Vornado Realty Trust

 AlphaSense can track management commentary in real-time across the entire market, by industry, or watchlist.
-We expect this to be an interesting theme to follow throughout earnings season.
+We expect this to be an interesting theme to follow throughout the earnings season.
 Start your free trial of AlphaSense now or login to your account.

 RPT Realty (Earnings Call – 5/12)

 And we have a plan for every asset that’s not a grocer.
 And some have leasehold encumbrances to — that we can’t get out of.
 But if a tenant falls in default or a tenant falls in bankruptcy and we see a way to get some of that real estate where we know we have an ABC Grocer, Whole Foods, or Trader Joe’s, in our back pocket, that’s just more of a reason to actively negotiate or remedies for that location.

 Simon Property Group Inc (Earnings Call – 5/11)